ubccr/ccrdocs/pages/getting-access.md

 Before you submit a grant, we are happy to work with you on the budget to help ensure that we can best support your project.
 We provide a [CCR Facility Description for PIs](https://www.buffalo.edu/content/dam/www/ccr/pdfs/CCRFacilityDescriptionPIs.pdf) document as reference material for your proposals.
 Also, if you would like a letter of support for your proposal, please complete [CCR's Letter of Support form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=388).

 Acknowledging CCR in publications and grant proposals is important because it provides a metric by which the university can gauge the utility and impact that CCR resources (hardware, software, and personnel) have on externally funded research at UB.
-See [CCR's Frequently Asked Questions document on acknowledgement](faq.md#how-do-i-acknowledge-the-use-of-ccr-resources) for our recommended format.
+See [CCR's Frequently Asked Questions documentation on acknowledgement](faq.md#how-do-i-acknowledge-the-use-of-ccr-resources) for our recommended format.

 **Thank you for your support!**